jindrichmynarz/dissertation/parts/linked_data.md

 It is a way of structuring data that identifies entities with Internationalized Resource Identifiers (IRIs) and materializes their relationships as a network of machine-processable data [@Ayers2007, p.
 94].
 IRIs are universal, so that any entity can be identified with a IRI, and have global scope, therefore an IRI can only identify one entity [@BernersLee1996].
 A major manifestation of linked data is the Linking Open Data Cloud [@Abele2017], which maps the web of semantically structured data that the spans hundreds of datasets from diverse domains, such as health care or linguistics.
-In this section we provide a basic introduction to the key aspects of linked data that we built on in this thesis.
+In this section we provide a basic introduction to the key aspects of linked data that we built on in this dissertation.
 A more detailed introduction to linked data in available in Heath and Bizer [-@Heath2011].

 Linked data may be seen as a pragmatic implementation of the so-called semantic web vision.